 Payments are connected to our registration link on the website.
 Quest does offer payment plan options.
-Our Insurance Information link has a lot of detailed information about how to access insurance benefits and other funding sources (Regional Center and Extended School Year) specific to Quest.
+Our Insurance Information link has a lot of detailed information about how to access insurance benefits and other funding sources such as possibly through the Regional Center.